wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 1. On **Roles**, or **Purchasing roles**, select **Assign roles**.
 1. Enter a name, choose the role you want to assign, and select **Save**.
 If you don't find the name you want, you might need to add people to your Azure AD directory.

-For more information see **Manage user accounts** in the Learn more section.
+For more information, see **Manage user accounts** in the Learn more section.

 ## Get apps and content